atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ---

-Compiled was initially written with the assumption styles could be written in shape or form, strings, objects, arrays, it doesn't matter the library will try and handle it (use of the `css` func is optional!).
-To enable this to work AST traversal would always originate from three different sources:
+Compiled was initially written with the assumption styles could be written in shape or form, strings, objects, arrays, it doesn't matter the library will try and handle it (remember: use of the `css` func is **optional**!).
+To make this to work AST traversal would always originate from three different nodes:

-1. styled component
+1. styled component declaration
 2. the `css` prop
 3. class names component

-Traversal would start at these nodes and then work its way down and up the tree piecing together all the styles it can until it either succeeds, or reach an edge case that isn't explicitly handled.
+Traversal would start at these nodes and then work its way up and down the tree piecing together all the styles it can until it either succeeds, or reaches an edge case that isn't explicitly handled.
 Explicit handling of ASTs is where a lot of the code in Compiled has been written to not only handle the static evaluation of styles, but also the dynamic combination of styles.
 This is very prevalent in the `css` prop API where each binary expression, conditional, and so on needs to be supported else you'll get a build time error.

-This RFC is proposing changing Compiled to do what it does best - compile styles!
-While then giving more room for the runtime to put the styles back together.
+This RFC is proposing changing Compiled to do what it does best - static evaluation of styles!
+While then giving more room for the runtime to handle the dynamic combination of styles.
+All while still supporting style extraction.

 ## Basic example

-Take the following code.
+Take the following code where styles are defined in an object with no clear call site.

 ```jsx
 /** @jsxImportSource @compiled/react */